infinum/qa-handbook/Tools/Using Postman.md

 You can find more about the HTTP request methods [here](https://assertible.com/blog/7-http-methods-every-web-developer-should-know-and-how-to-test-them).

-## HTTP response status codes:
+## HTTP response status codes

-HTTP response status code is a response from the server of a request that is displayed in a three-digit number.
+An HTTP response status code is a response from the server of a request that is displayed in a three-digit number.
 The first number represents the class to which it belongs, and we distinguish:

 * Informational responses (100-199)
 * Successful responses (200-299)